Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 • On time, but at the wrong clinic

-I was joined by our new frontend developer Andreas Reinholdsson.
-I think it’s great when developers take time to meet with users.
+For these interviews, I was joined by our new frontend developer Andreas Reinholdsson.
+I think it’s great when developers spend time meeting users like Andreas did.

 Screenshot of the Feelgood Visitor Registration showing a failed appointment registration.